 A tender is a technical marketing document.
 It shouldn’t be full of marketing fluff, nor should it respond in a purely factual manner.
 Your aim is to impress on your client that you understand their key issues better than anyone else.

-Use of your client’s key words breeds familiarity and a level of comfort in your response.
-Be careful however not to over-step this effort.
+Using your client’s key words breeds familiarity and a level of comfort in your response.
+Be careful, however, not to over-step this effort.
 For example, don’t use their logo without their permission (the risk of infringing their branding rules is too great).
 Where possible, demonstrate this alignment using positive quotes from their project managers (if you are the incumbent); or from people and organisations that they regularly do business with.

 You’re sending a message that you’re part of their family; that you will work cooperatively and harmoniously with them; and you know what it will take to deliver.

 “Seriously?”
-I hear you say, “that’s what the evaluators tell us to do!”.
+I hear you say, “just answering the question is what the evaluators tell us to do!”
 Fact is, you need to do more than that.
 Of course you need to answer the question, but before you launch into your direct answer, show that you understand why they asked it in the first place.
 What key risks or fears might they harbour, that prompted your client to ask about this?

 Once you have shown you have thoroughly understood what’s important in delivery of this aspect of the contract, then you can dive in to describe how you will cover off each one of their concerns with your exceptional solution.